 Set the Caller ID for a user

-The Phone System in Office 365 provides a default caller ID that is the user's assigned telephone number.
+The Phone System in Microsoft 365 and Office 365 provides a default caller ID that is the user's assigned telephone number.
 You can either change or block the caller ID (also called a Calling Line ID) for a user.
 You can learn more about how to use caller ID in your organization by going How can caller ID be used in your organization.

 Change their outgoing caller ID You can replace a user's Caller ID, which by default is their telephone number, with another phone number.
 For example, you could change the user's Caller ID from their phone number to a main phone number for your business or change the user's Calling Line ID from their phone number to a main phone number for the legal department.
 You can change the Calling ID number to any Online service number (toll or toll-free) or to an on-premises phone number through Direct Routing that is assigned to a resource account used by an Auto Attendant or a Call Queue.

 Block their outbound caller ID You can block the outgoing Caller ID from being sent on a user's outgoing PSTN calls.
 Doing this will block their phone number from being displayed on the phone of a person being called.

 Block their incoming caller ID You can block a user from receiving Caller ID on any incoming PSTN calls.

 Emergency calls will always send the user's telephone number (caller ID).

 To learn more about these settings and how you can use them, go How can caller ID be used in your organization.

 Set your caller ID policy settings